octodns/octodns-etchosts/README.md

 providers:
   etchosts:
     class: octodns_etchosts.EtcHostsProvider
-    # TODO
+    # The output director for the hosts file <zone>.hosts
+    directory: ./hosts
 ```

 ### Support Information

 #### Records

-TODO: All octoDNS record types are supported.
+EtcHostsProvider supports A and AAAA, and has partial support for tracing ALIAS and CNAME records when they can be resolved within the zone.

 #### Dynamic

-TODO: EtcHostsProvider does not support dynamic records.
+EtcHostsProvider does not support dynamic records.

 ### Developement

 See the [/script/](/script/) directory for some tools to help with the development process.
 They generally follow the [Script to rule them all](https://github.com/github/scripts-to-rule-them-all) pattern.
 Most useful is `./script/bootstrap` which will create a venv and install both the runtime and development related requirements.
 It will also hook up a pre-commit hook that covers most of what's run by CI.

-TODO: any provider specific setup, a docker compose to run things locally etc?